ppetit/fuel-plugin-lma-collector/doc/user/source/appendix_metrics.rst

 List of metrics
 ---------------

-The following is a list of metrics that are emitted by the StackLight Collector.
-The metrics are listed by category, then by metric name.
+Here is a list of all the metrics (with their dimensions) that are collected by StackLight.
+In the current version of Stacklight there are 668 differents metrics.
+In InfluxDB, the metics are known as ``measurements`` and the dimensions as ``tag keys``.
+All the StackLight metrics are decorated with the ``environment_label`` dimension which will not be repeated hereafter.
+It is a usefull dimension to identify in which MCP environment a metric was collected.

 System
 ++++++